Lorándite: Laboratory synthesis

-Single crystals of lorandite can be grown from a mixture of thallium(I) nitrate (TlNO_{3}), elemental arsenic and sulfur in concentrated aqueous solution of ammonia.
+Single crystals of lorándite can be grown from a mixture of thallium(I) nitrate (TlNO_{3}), elemental arsenic and sulfur in concentrated aqueous solution of ammonia.
 The mixture is placed in an autoclave and is kept at elevated temperature (~250 °C) for several days.
 This procedure yields deep-red prismatic crystals elongated along the [001] crystal axis, which are similar to the mineral in appearance and crystallographic structure details.

 Structure

-Crystal structure of lorandite.
+Crystal structure of lorándite.
 Violet atoms are arsenic, yellow are sulfur and brown are thallium.

-The crystal structure of lorandite is monoclinic, space group P2_{1}/a, Z = 4, with the lattice constants a = 1.228 nm, b = 1.130 nm, c = 0.6101 nm and β = 104.5 °.
+The crystal structure of lorándite is monoclinic, space group P2_{1}/a, Z = 4, with the lattice constants a = 1.228 nm, b = 1.130 nm, c = 0.6101 nm and β = 104.5 °.
 It consists of spiral chains of AsS_{3} tetrahedra oriented to the [010] crystal axis.
 The chains are covalently interlinked by irregularly coordinated Tl atoms (chain interconnections not shown in the picture), and breaking of these links is responsible for crystal cleavage.

 Occurrence

-The tectonic setting of the Allchar deposit, North Macedonia where lorandite was originally discovered, is an anticline structure originating from sediments of the upper Cretaceous Period.
-During the mineralization processes, the presence of andesite rocks caused movements of hydrothermal solutions along the dolomite and andesite contacts enabling the formation of lorandite deposits.
+The tectonic setting of the Allchar deposit, North Macedonia where lorándite was originally discovered, is an anticline structure originating from sediments of the upper Cretaceous Period.
+During the mineralization processes, the presence of andesite rocks caused movements of hydrothermal solutions along the dolomite and andesite contacts enabling the formation of lorándite deposits.

 Applications

-In 1976, it was proposed to use a thallium-rich mineral, lorándite, for detection of solar neutrino.
+In 1976, it was proposed to use a thallium-rich mineral, lorándite, for the detection of solar neutrinos.
 The method relies on the ^{205}Tl(ν_{e},e^{−})^{205}Pb reaction, which has a relatively low threshold energy of 52 keV and thus relatively high efficiency.
 This reaction yields ^{205}Pb isotope which has a long lifetime of 15.4 million years; it is induced not only by neutrinos, but also by other cosmic particles.
 They all have different penetration depths in the Earth's crust, and thus analysis of the ^{205}Pb content in a thallium-containing ore taken from different depths brings information on the neutrinos of the past millennia.
-Thus, the LORandite EXperiment (LOREX), is running between 2008 and 2010 and is based in one of the largest source of lorandite, the Allchar deposit in southern North Macedonia.
+Thus, the LORándite EXperiment (LOREX), was running between 2008 and 2010 and is based in one of the largest source of lorándite, the Allchar deposit in southern North Macedonia.

 Lorándite crystal on calcite matrix, Mercur Mine, Mercur, Utah, US.
 Size 1.8 × 1.8 × 0.4 cm.